 NOTE 2—In other words, the backoff is a continuation of the TXOP, not the start of a new TXOP.

-If the backoff procedure is invoked for reason a) above, CW[AC] and QSRC[AC] shall be left unchanged.
+If the backoff procedure is invoked for reason a) or f) above, CW[AC] and QSRC[AC] shall be left unchanged.

 TGbe editor: Within TGbe Draft D0.4, change the text within subclause 35.3.13.3 Nonsimultaneous transmit and receive (NSTR) operation, as shown: